choibits/choibits/README.md

 - Hi, I’m @choibits!
 - I'm a marketer of 8+ years working to become a SWE
-- Self studying python since March 2024
+- Self studying since March 2024
 - I love building new projects and thinking of ways to improve what's existing

 <!---